-Molybdenum-99 (99Mo or “moly”)
+Molybdenum-99 (Mo-99 or moly-99)

-SHINE Medical Technologies will produce 99Mo, which is loaded into Technetium-99m generators.
-As 99Mo turns into 99mTc within the generator, the 99mTc can be extracted by radiopharmacy staff for use in imaging procedures.
+SHINE will produce moly‑99, which is loaded into tech‑99m generators.
+As moly‑99 turns into tech‑99m within the generator, the tech‑99m can be extracted by radiopharmacy staff for use in imaging procedures.

 Iodine‑131 is widely used to treat thyroid cancer and other abnormal thyroid conditions, such as hyper-thyroidism (an over-active thyroid).
 It is also used to diagnose liver function, renal (kidney) blood flow and urinary tract obstruction.

 Like moly‑99, the U.S. is currently dependent on foreign countries for its supply of iodine‑131.

 Iodine‑125 is used in a type of cancer therapy known as brachytherapy, in which small sealed sources are placed inside or next to the area of treatment.
 It is commonly used in the treatment of prostate cancer and brain tumors.
 It is also used diagnostically to evaluate kidney function and diagnose deep vein thrombosis in the leg.

 Xenon-133 is inhaled as a gas to evaluate regional function in emphysema and other forms of chronic and obstructive lung disease.
 It can also be used to image blood flow, particularly in the brain.

 Like moly‑99, the U.S. is currently dependent on foreign countries for its supply of xenon‑133.